Fall 2023 Application Requirements

 2. Statement of Purpose (750 words maximum)

-3. Short Response (750 words maximum)
+3. Additional Short Response (500 words maximum)

 4. Three letters of recommendation

-For applicants with architecture backgrounds, we prefer at least two of the three required letters come from architecture faculty.
+For applicants with architecture backgrounds, we prefer that at least two of the three required letters come from architecture faculty.
 For applicants with non-architecture backgrounds, letters from faculty who can assess academic abilities and potential for graduate school are the most useful.
 Letters from employers are also acceptable, though not preferred.

 Applicants must enter the name and contact information of each recommender in the online application.
 This will prompt an automated email to each recommender with further instructions.
 Applicants can re-send these prompts and monitor the status of their recommendations through the application portal.